 Trimming Makes Your Beard Look Cleaner

-After a proper beard trim, you’ll have cleaned up your neck and cheek lines, cut away stragglers and hairs that don’t belong and give your beard an overall more intentional and uniform look.
-A well-trimmed beard boosts your style and keeps you from adopting that bum look that people tend to associate with beards.
+After a proper beard trim, you’ll have cleaned up your neckline and cheek line, cut away stragglers and hairs that don’t belong, and give your beard an overall more intentional and uniform look.
+A well-trimmed beard boosts your style and keeps you from adopting that bum-look that people tend to associate with beards.

 Trimming Keeps Your Hair Healthier

-As your hair starts to grow out, it can fall victim to dryness, lack of care, and damage.
-Damaged hairs can get split ends, which means that the end of the hair literally splits in two.
-These splits make their way all the way up the strand until you’re left with a hair that’s split completely in half and is now dying.
-These hairs eventually just die and fall out, but wouldn’t it be nice if you could prevent this from happening in the first place?
-The good news is you can!
-If you cut the split end off before it makes its way down the shaft of the hair, it will stop it dead in its tracks and prevent it from causing further damage to the hair.
-With regular trimming, these split ends become few and far between and your hairs stay healthier, longer.
+If you cut the split end off before it makes its way down the shaft of the hair, it will stop it dead in its tracks and prevent further damage to the hair.
+With regular trimming, these split ends become few and far between, and your hairs stay healthier, longer.

 How to Trim Your Beard

-On the other hand, you have the DIY type who have perfected their trim and know exactly how to get it the way they like it themselves and don’t trust anyone else to be able to figure it out.
+On the other hand, you have the DIY type who have perfected their trim and know precisely how to get it the way they like it themselves and don’t trust anyone else to be able to figure it out.

 Whichever type you are, this quick guide will help you.

-Trimming at Home
+Trimming Beard Hairs at Home

 Unless you’re experienced, I don’t recommend that you run out and do a major beard transformation at home.
-To me, an at-home beard trim is meant to maintain the health and appearance of your beard, and if you want to get a transformation trim you should go to a professional.
+To me, an at-home beard trim is meant to maintain the health and appearance of your beard, and if you want to get a transformation trim, you should go to a professional.

 Getting a Professional Trim

 A professional trim is nice because you don’t have to worry that you’ll be the demise of your hard-earned beard that day.
 We do have a few tips for getting the perfect trim at the barbershop, though.
 First, you’ll want to make sure your barber knows what they’re doing.
-They should respect the beard and understand how much time goes into growing one and treat it as such.
+They should respect the beard and understand how much time goes into growing one, and treat it as such.

 Contrary to what many believe, don’t be afraid to have a female trim your beard.
-I can’t believe that I even have to say that, but I’ve heard many say that they would only get a man to trim their beard.
+I can’t believe that I even have to say that, but I’ve heard many say they would only get a man to trim their beard.
 My barber and the best beard trimmer I’ve ever had is a woman.